 - Basement Egress: Some municipalities, HOAs, and other authorities over building safety require at least one point of basement egress.
 An egress in a home is an additional route for escape in the event of an emergency.
 Especially if you have a bedroom in the basement, an egress window is likely to be required, unless you have a walk-out exit.
 Egress windows often cost more because the replacement window will be larger than the existing basement window.

-- Glass Type: Energy-efficient glass types help reduce energy bills.
+- Glass Type: Insulated glass helps reduce energy bills.
 Low-E glass, double-pane or triple-pane krypton- or argon-filled glass are premium choices for energy efficiency.
 Tinted glass helps reduce damaging UV rays.
 For some rooms, impact-resistant glass is preferable based on the purpose of the space, and tempered glass or safety glass might be a legal requirement in certain cases.

 - Window Size: The larger the window, the more material, labor, inventory storage space, handling cost, and other costs involved.
 Naturally, larger windows can be expected to cost more than smaller windows of the same style.